IBM-Bluemix-Docs/node/appmetrics.md

 {:pre: .pre}
 {:tip: .tip}

-# Monitoring Node.js application metrics
+# Using Application Metrics with Node.js apps
 {: #metrics}

 Learn how to install, access, and understand Node.js application metrics.
-You can monitor Node.js apps with the [Node Application Metrics](https://developer.ibm.com/open/openprojects/node-application-metrics) Dashboard to visualize the performance of your Node.js application by displaying performance metrics in a web based front end.
+You can monitor Node.js apps with the [Node Application Metrics](https://developer.ibm.com/open/openprojects/node-application-metrics) Dashboard to visualize the performance of your Node.js application by displaying metrics in a web based front end.
+{: shortdesc}

+## Identifying problems visually
+{: #identify-problems}

+Application metrics are important for monitoring the performance of your application.
+Monitoring the performance of the environment (including CPU, Memory, Latency, and HTTP metrics), can seem like a monumental effort, but it is essential to ensure that your Node.js application is running effectively over time.
+Cloud Native services, such as autoscaling, can rely on these metrics to scale your app to perform under peak load and scale down to keep costs low.
+Ideally, these metrics would be provided programmatically through an API, but also visually in a built-in dashboard.

+The Application Metrics Dashboard can help you to identify common performance problems such as:

+* Slow HTTP response times on some or all routes
+* Poor throughput in the application
+* Spikes in demand causing slowdown
+* Higher than expected CPU usage for the level of throughput/load
+* High and/or growing memory usage (potential memory leak)
+* In addition, the ‘Other Requests’ chart shows database request duration for supported databases (MongoDB, MySQL, Postgres, LevelDB, and Redis).
+As well as Socket.IO and Riak events, which could help you further identify where time is being spent in your application.

+A Node Report or a Heap Snapshot can be generated from the dashboard at the click of a button to enable a more in-depth analysis.

+## Adding metrics to existing Node.js apps
+{: #add-appmetrics-existing}

-Add monitoring capabilities to existing Express applications with the [appmetrics-dash](https://github.com/RuntimeTools/appmetrics-dash) constructor that allows you to pass in a number of configuration options.
+Add monitoring capabilities to existing Express applications with the [`appmetrics-dash`](https://github.com/RuntimeTools/appmetrics-dash) constructor that allows you to pass in a number of configuration options.
 For example, one of the options uses an existing server rather than have `appmetrics-dash` start an extra server.

-## Step 1.
-Installing the appmetrics dashboard
+### Installing the dashboard
-{: #install-appmetrics}

 1. For example, use the following simple “Hello World” express application:
   ```js